The Ellie Blog

 Now that you understand some of the most common suicide warning signs, it’s helpful to know what to do if you recognize any of these signs.
 Remember, these signs MIGHT mean that someone is thinking of suicide, it’s not guaranteed.
 The only way to know for sure if someone is thinking about suicide is to ask them!

-1. Show them the evidence:
+1. Show Them the Evidence

-Tell them what you’ve noticed and why you’re asking about suicide.
+Tell them what you’ve noticed about their behavior and why you’re asking about suicide.
 Often, people are concerned that someone might get angry when you ask them about suicide.
 This is not typically the case, but if it was, by showing them the evidence, you mitigate the opportunity for them to respond and say, “What?!
 Why are you asking that?!”
-Example: I’ve noticed that you’ve been showing up late for work, you’ve lost a lot of weight, and I know that you and your wife have been struggling to connect lately.

-2. Normalize their thoughts:
+2. Normalize Their Thoughts

 I like to tell people that given the circumstances (the evidence you just showed them), it’s understandable that they might be thinking about suicide.
 Example: In any of those situations, someone may be thinking about suicide.

-3. Ask them directly:
+3. Ask Them Directly

 When asking someone about suicide, it’s important to be direct.
 We want to show the person that we’re comfortable talking about suicide and that we’re there to listen.
 This is why it’s important to be direct and say “Are you thinking about suicide?” or “Are you thinking about killing yourself?”